 By 1880, the town had a new two-story building used for the school, church, and area meetings.
 In 1913, a tomato canning factory was built in Conway, and trainloads of tomatoes began to be shipped from the area.

 When Route 66 pushed through, the town boasted several businesses, including the Electric Theater, the Stone Motor Company, and a bank.
 Today, Conway is not a ghost town but remains a tiny community of just a little more than 600 people.

 About six miles west of Conway, look for the long-defunct Abbylee Modern Court.
 Surrounded by vegetation, you can barely see the sign, but the vintage court still stands, appearing to rent its units as apartments.

-A few more miles down the road the tiny town of Niangua presents itself, which still hangs on with the influence of the local farmers.
+A few more miles down the road, the tiny town of Niangua presents itself, which still hangs on with the influence of the local farmers.
 Niangua, sometimes pronounced “Niangee” by the locals, also displays more vintage buildings, most of which are no longer in business, even though the town still supports over 400 residents.
 Signs of better times!

-As you near Springfield the highway passes from steep hills to plains and gently rolling hills and will pass through the crossroads hamlet of Strafford, which has now become an almost suburb of the quickly growing city of Springfield
+As you near Springfield, the highway passes from steep hills to plains and gently rolling hills and will pass through the crossroads hamlet of Strafford, which has now become an almost suburb of the quickly growing city of Springfield

 Soon, you arrive in Marshfield, the county seat of Webster County.
 The town was laid out in 1856, primarily called home to farmers and ranchers of the area.
 When the Civil War began, the town was the site of two Civil War skirmishes.
-The railroad boom after the war stimulated the community as a dairy, poultry and livestock producer.
+The railroad boom after the war stimulated the community as a dairy, poultry, and livestock producer.

-Today, Marshfield is a rapidly growing community supporting more than 4,500 residents and was the one-time home of Edwin P. Hubble.
+Today, Marshfield is a rapidly growing community supporting more than 4,500 residents and was the former home of Edwin P. Hubble.
 The community now proudly displays a ¼ scale replica of the Hubble Space Telescope in the town square.